adamblvck/DQN-Banana-Collector/README.md

 ## Report

+The DQN-agent has been implemented as class in `dqn_agent.py` file.
+The DQN-network (architecture) is coded in the `model.py` file.

+The trained model's weights are saved seperately for quick agent-recall in the `checkpoint.pth` file.

 For a report on the learning algorithm, plot of rewards (training) and future work, please read [the report](Report.md).

 ## Getting Started